ph09nix/TDLibCore/README.md

 OnReady | Event will be runing when connection is successful

 you can also add custom events using mainresponsehandlers object ( check example, in example custom event added for UpdateNewMessage )

 ## How to use ?
+you can build this project or easily use following nuget command :
+#### Install-Package TDLibCore -Version 1.0.0
 Check & Build example folder

 ### Donation : 18eHqWzdCFMs8pNXiHAwvpDMHmToxFLhMP (BTC)
 #### support / suggestion = ph09nixom@gmail.com - t.me/ph09nix